×

 Duration: 5:14 minutes

-Hear Dr. Shah share her insights and experience treating myocardial infarctions in patients with ASCVD.
+Hear Dr. Shah share her insights and experience treating myocardial infarctions in patients with established CVD.
 Dr. Shah identifies patients who could benefit from Repatha® to lower LDL-C and the risk of another MI or stroke.

 Data from the placebo arm of the FOURIER trial.
 CV event compromises, MI, stroke, or CV death.

-ACS, acute coronary syndrome; AU, Agatston units; CABG, coronary artery bypass graft; CAC, coronary artery calcium; IS, ischemic stroke; MI, myocardial infarction; PAD, peripheral arterial disease; PCI, percutaneous coronary intervention; TIA, transient ischemic attack.
+ACS, acute coronary syndrome; ASCVD, atherosclerotic cardiovascular disease; AU, Agatston units; CABG, coronary artery bypass graft; CAC, coronary artery calcium; CVD, cardiovascular diseases; IS, ischemic stroke; MI, myocardial infarction; PAD, peripheral arterial disease; PCI, percutaneous coronary intervention; TIA, transient ischemic attack.

 Important Safety Information